• Skip to primary navigation

 pouring chicken broth into the saucepan to make easy turkey gravy

-Cook, stirring or whisking very often until the flour is toasted and golden, about 4-5 minutes.
+Cook, stirring or whisking very often until the flour is toasted and golden.
 Add in the broth.

 adding seasonings to a saucepan for easy turkey gravy recipe

 Whisk in the seasonings.
-Cook for another 5-7 minutes or until it's thickened to your liking.
+Cook until it’s thickened to your liking.
 Season with salt & pepper to taste.

 How to make gravy with pan drippings